House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power

-We recommend getting the highest horsepower saw your budget allows since this is the heart of the table.
+We recommend getting the highest horsepower saw your budget allows since it is the heart of the table.
 An underpowered saw can produce jagged cuts, and an overworked saw can cause the system to overheat, which can lead to equipment failure and even fire.

 Drive